apache/druid/docs/multi-stage-query/reference.md

 ```

 REPLACE statements have an additional OVERWRITE clause.
 As partitioning is not yet supported, only `OVERWRITE ALL`
 is allowed.
-REPLACE deletes any existing files at the destination and creates new files with the results of the query.
+REPLACE deletes any currently existing files at the specified directory, and creates new files with the results of the query.

 ```sql
 REPLACE INTO